-- Continuing personal and professional development and keeping skills and knowledge up to date. - Any other duties appropriate to the grade may be assigned by the post-holder's line manager from time to time. - Contributing to the development and delivery of the directorate's business plan, performance indicators and risk management plan.
+- Taking responsibility for continuing personal and professional development and keeping skills and knowledge up to date. - Any other duties appropriate to the grade may be assigned by the post-holder's line manager from time to time. - Contribute to the development and delivery of the directorate's business plan, performance indicators and risk management plan.